 The NASL went out of business after the 1984 outdoor season and the Sockers joined the MISL on a full-time basis in the winter of 1984-85.
 The Sockers continued their dominance, winning the MISL Championship every year from 1985 to 1992, with the lone exception of 1987, when they lost in the semi final series.

 On the financial side, Bell continued to take a beating despite the team’s on-field success.
-The Sockers never turned an annual profit and Bell lost an estimated $9 million during his team’s seasons as the Sockers’ managing general partner.
+The Sockers never turned an annual profit and Bell lost an estimated $9 million during his seasons as the Sockers’ managing general partner.
 In 1980, Bell owned 95% of the team.
 In 1984, with big losses from the outdoor game, he started taking on limited partners and was diluted to less than 20% ownership in the club.
-In 1987, Bell left for good, handing the reigns to one of his limited partners, Ron Fowler.
+By 1987 Bell was gone, handing the reigns to one of his limited partners, Ron Fowler.

 Under Fowler, the team continued to dominate the MISL, but the club’s finances failed to improve.
 The Sockers filed for bankruptcy in April 1988, just as the MISL contracted from 11 to 7 clubs.
 Fowler re-purchased the team out of a contentious bankruptcy filing, which may also have saved the league itself.
 The Sockers went on to win another four titles after this brush with death.
 In June 1991, Fowler finally gave up, selling the club to a group led by Oscar Ancira, Sr., a frozen foods entrepreneur.
 Under Ancira, the team would win its tenth and final indoor championship in the spring of 1992.